-HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the
+January 1, 2003 - Replaced in part Policy No. 20:10:30 of the policies into the Assessment Manual.
+The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.

-Replaces in part Policy No. 20:10:30 of the Assessment Policy Manual.
 APPLICATION: This Item results from the 2002 "editorial" consolidation of all assessment